Juice Powder Vs. Plant Powder: What to Use in Your Supplement Formula?

 Let’s say that you’re a dietary supplement brand owner looking to round out your latest tablet, capsule, or powder formulation.
-The next ingredient that you’re looking to add (which happens to be a fairly important one) is available as a juice powder and as a whole powder.
+The next ingredient that you’re looking to add (which happens to be an important one) is available as a juice powder and as a whole powder.
 Which one will you choose?
 Better yet, which one should you choose?
-Over the last few decades juice powders and whole plant powders have seen a significant boost in popularity, thanks largely in part to the consumer-led push for “cleaner,” whole food based products.
+Over the last few decades, juice powders and whole plant powders have seen a significant boost in popularity, thanks largely in part to the consumer-led push for “cleaner,” whole food-based products.
 As more and more supplements look to include berry, fruit, vegetable, and wheat ingredients that are available in both powdered forms, it’s important for decision-makers to be able to recognize the key differences between a juice powder and a whole plant powder.

 Juice Powder vs. Whole Plant Powder: The Fundamental Difference